Santokben Jadeja

-Santokben Jadeja was a criminal and politician from Gujarat.
-She was known popularly known as Godmother.
-Her area of operations have been in and around Porbandar.
-She was once a key player in the criminal operations of Porbandar.
-Santokben was charged with 14 murders and had 500 cases against her gang members.
+Santokben Jadeja was an Indian criminal figure and politician from Gujarat.
+She was popularly known as "Godmother."
+Her activities were primarily based in and around Porbandar.
+She was accused in multiple criminal cases, including murder, and was associated with a criminal network operating in the region.
 She served as a Member of the Legislative Assembly from Kutiyana from 1990 to 1995.

 Early life

-She was married to Sarman Munja Jadeja, who was an ordinary mill worker at Maharana Mill, but became a gangster and don when he killed the local gangster Devu Vagher, who was hired by the mill owner to break the strike.
+Santokben Jadeja was a native of Kutiyana in Porbandar district, Gujarat.
+She was married to Sarman Munja Jadeja, who worked at Maharana Mill and later became involved in organised crime.
+He rose to prominence after killing a local gangster, Devu Vagher, who had reportedly been hired by the mill owner to break a labor strike.

-Till 1986 Santokben was playing the role of a home maker and a mother.
-When under the influence of Pandurang Shastri of the Swadhyay movement her husband Sarman had bid farewell to arms and crime.
-But in December 1986, her husband was shot dead by Kala Keshav gang owing to old rivalry.
-This brought Santokben in to forefront, who decided to go back to old ways of her spouse, to get even.
-She hailed from Kutiyana town in Porbandar district.
-She was an MLA from 1990 to 1995 as a candidate of Janata Dal and was close to Chimanbhai Patel.
+Until 1986, Jadeja was primarily a homemaker.
+Her husband was reportedly influenced by Pandurang Shastri of the Swadhyay movement and had renounced criminal activity for a period.
+In December 1986, however, he was shot dead by members of the Kala Keshav gang due to an ongoing rivalry.

+Following her husband’s death, Jadeja was reported to have assumed a leading role in his criminal network.
+She later entered politics and was elected as an MLA from the Kutiyana constituency as a candidate of the Janata Dal, serving from 1990 to 1995.
+She was also considered to be close to Gujarat Chief Minister Chimanbhai Patel.

 Criminal activities

-She was alleged to be behind the murder of 14 people, who she believed were responsible for her husband's murder.
-She was arrested for giving shelter to the people, who raped two girls.
+Jadeja was alleged to have been involved in numerous criminal cases, including murder.
+She was accused of involvement in the killings of 14 individuals who were believed to be connected to her husband’s death.

+She was also arrested on charges of providing shelter to individuals accused of raping two girls.

-In 2007, she came into the news again with the killing of Navghan Arsi, the son of Arsi Jadeja, the brother-in-law of Santokben.
-She was in the news in 2008 when her daughter-in-law was shot dead by her son Karan Jadeja.
+In 2007, she was again reported in connection with the killing of Navghan Arsi, the son of Arsi Jadeja, her brother-in-law.
+In 2008, she was mentioned in reports following the death of her daughter-in-law, who was allegedly shot by her son, Karan Jadeja.

-Police records reveal that in the late 80s and early 90s, her gang had about 525 criminal cases lodged against it at its peak.
-It was reported that her gang comprised 100 men, mainly from the Mer community.
-She was booked in numerous murder cases.
-She was named in 2005 in the murder of Keshu Odedara, a councilor with Porbandar municipality.
+Police records indicate that during the late 1980s and early 1990s, her gang was associated with approximately 525 criminal cases at its peak.
+The group was reported to include around 100 members, many of whom were from the Mer community.
+Jadeja herself was named in multiple cases, including the 2005 murder of Keshu Odedara, a councillor in the Porbandar municipality.

-Her period of operation started during the 1980s and lasted for about a decade, until she was made to relocate to Rajkot.
+Her period of criminal activity is reported to have begun in the 1980s and continued for about a decade, after which she relocated to Rajkot.

-Politics
+Political career

-She was elected on the Janata Dal ticket from the Kutiyana constituency in the Porbandar district.
-She served as an MLA from 1990 to 1995.
+Jadeja was elected to the Gujarat Legislative Assembly from the Kutiyana constituency as a member of the Janata Dal, serving from 1990 to 1995.

-In December 2002, she filed her nomination to contest the election from the Kutiyana assembly seat but later withdrew in favor of the Indian National Congress candidate.
+In December 2002, she filed a nomination to contest the Kutiyana assembly seat but later withdrew her candidacy in support of an Indian National Congress candidate.

 Death

-She died of a heart attack in Porbandar, Gujarat on 31 March 2011.
+Jadeja died of a heart attack in Porbandar, Gujarat on 31 March 2011.